kunai-consulting/qwik-design-system/libs/components/src/checklist/research.md

 Each checkbox can have its own `name`, OR alternatively a set of related checkboxes can be grouped together with a common `name`, in which case the name key will be repeated in the form submission for each checked item.
+I think we can omit support for the common name approach, because it would it is not required for accessibility and would complicate our code and API.

 ## Official accessibility guidance:
 The [ARIA APG Checkbox pattern](https://www.w3.org/WAI/ARIA/apg/patterns/checkbox/) provides guidance related to